Retailer New Look's earnings rise as recovery plan pays off

-The firm, owned by private equity groups Apax, Permira and founder Tom Singh, also said on Tuesday its current sales performance is now showing year-on-year growth.
+The firm, owned by private equity groups Apax APAX.UL, Permira and founder Tom Singh, also said on Tuesday its current sales performance is now showing year-on-year growth.

-A spokeswoman for New Look said the firm hoped to refinance its net debt of 1.05 billion pounds ($1.67 billion) within the next 18 months.
+A spokeswoman for New Look said the firm hoped to refinance its net debt of 1.05 billion pounds within the next 18 months.

 Group sales from over 1,100 stores in 16 countries fell 1.7 percent to 710.5 million pounds, with sales at UK stores open over a year, excluding VAT sales tax, down 3.1 pct.